 Parish Councillors are elected at the same time, and in the same way, as North Somerset Councillors.
-The last elections were on 2 May 2019.
+The last elections were on 4th May 2023.
 There are 18 seats on Yatton Parish Council.
 Parish Councillors are unpaid and receive no allowance, although travelling and subsistence expenses are reimbursed and the Chairman can claim a small allowance for his expenses as Chairman.
-Contact details for all councillors are here
+Contact details for all Councillors are here

 The Parish Council currently meets about every other month, normally in the evening.
 There are also committees of the Parish Council to handle the detail, and one committee in particular which comments on planning applications.
 They meet when convenient to members.
 All Council and committee meetings are open to the public, although the public may be asked to leave when confidential business such as appointment of staff is being discussed.
 There is a short period near the beginning of every Council and committee meeting where members of the public can make statements or ask questions.

-The Parish Council elects its own Chairman (Jonathan Edwards re-elected May 2021) and a Vice-Chairman, also re-elected May 2021, Chris Jackson.
+The Parish Council elects its own Chairman (Chris Jackson elected May 2023) and a Vice-Chairman elected May 2023, Peter Lomas.
 Committees also elect a Chairman and Vice-Chairman.

 The Parish Council is a member of Avon Local Councils Association and the National Association of Local Councils, the Parish Council's Airport Association and the Campaign for Rural England (Avon).